 Last fall, I spent a week playing with illustrations for our marketing website.
 Turns out, that was a poor use of time.
-Our first tests of the Emetti Announce page only confused people.
+Our first tests of the Emetti Newsfeed page only confused people.
 So, out went the illustration, and in came a screen shot of the product.
 Next was the headline.
 I don’t even remember what it first was, but it seemed simple enough.
 Again, it confused people.
 So, we tossed that, and stated what we are building: a newsfeed.

 This is the joyful aspect of de-frankensteining your product.
 You realize that “A better way to communicate, engage, and support customers” doesn’t mean much to most visitors.
 (And it’s terrible for SEO.)
 That said, phrases like “a newsfeed for your website” or “changelog as a service” are pretty clear.
 In fact, some even search for such terms—which makes them SEO-friendly.